kschan0214/sepia/README.md

 with MATLAB's command: `addpath('/your/qsm_hub/directory')`

-Then, you can start by entering `qsm_hub` in the MATLAB's command window.
+Then, you can start the GUI by entering `qsm_hub` in the MATLAB's command window.

 ----------------------------------------------------------------------------------------------------

 ## Compatibility
 --------------------------------------------------

-In principle, `qsm_hub` works fine with MATLAB R2016b or earlier.
+In principle, **QSM Hub** works fine with MATLAB R2016b or earlier.
 However, most of the methods should also be working with MATLAB R2017a or later, except 'LBV' of background field removal method.

 ----------------------------------------------------------------------------------------------------